dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 #### Declaring a function pointer variable

-In present-day D, one cannot even declare a variable of `ref` returning function pointer type, except using an alias.
+In present-day D, one cannot even spell out a `ref` returning function pointer type, except using an alias.
 With the changes proposed by this DIP, this is how it’s done:
 ```d
 (ref int function() @safe) fp = null;